girbola/mdir_fx/README.md

 The project has been written with OpenJDK 14 and OpenJFX 14.

 ** Features **
-* Date and time editor to fix dates and times
+* Date and time editor
 * Avoid duplicates to save space
 * Batch copy